-- 1) Those nominated by their government in accordance with the proper application procedure; - 2) Those who are senior mechanical engineers and currently involved in the operational management and maintenance of gas turbine power plants. - 3) Those who are university/college graduates or with equivalent academic backgrounds; - 4) Those who have a sufficient command of English for listening to the lectures, reading the textbooks, discussing and writing in the above field; - 5) Those who are in good health, both mentally and physically; and Pregnancy: Pregnant participants are strictly requested to complete the required procedures before departure in order to minimize the risk for their health.
-The procedures include letter of the participant's consent to bear economic and physical risks letter of consent from the participant's supervisor letter of consent from your Embassy in Japan, medical certificate.
-Please ask the Staffs in JICA office for the details.

-6) Those who are not serving in the military.
+- 1) Those nominated by their government in accordance with the proper application procedure; - 2) Those who are senior mechanical engineers and leaders currently involved in the operational management and maintenance of gas/coal fired steam turbine power plants. - Those who are university/college graduates or with equivalent academic backgrounds; - 4) Those who have a sufficient command of English for listening to the lectures, reading the textbooks, discussing and writing in the above field: - 5) Health: must be in good health, both physically and mentally, to participate in the Program in Japan. - 6) Those who are not serving in the military.